Yashaljamil08/Data-Analytics/README.md

 **Evaluation Metrics Used:**

-•	Accuracy: 0.986
+-	Accuracy: 0.986
-•	AUC-ROC Score: 0.62
+-	AUC-ROC Score: 0.62
-•	Classification Report:
+-	Classification Report:

-Class	          Precision	Recall	F1-Score	Support
-0 (Non-Fraud)	   0.99    	1.00	   0.99	     1980
+Class	 : 0 (Non-Fraud)

+Precision	: 0.99
+Recall	:  1.00
+F1-Score	:   0.99
+Support :  1980

-1 (Fraud)      	 0.00	    0.00	   0.00	      20
+Class : 1 (Fraud)

+Precision	: 0.00
+Recall	:  0.00
+F1-Score	:   0.00
+Support :  20

-o	Macro Avg F1: 0.50
+-	Macro Avg F1: 0.50

-o	Weighted Avg F1: 0.98
+-	Weighted Avg F1: 0.98

 **Findings:**

-• Precision and recall trade-off was important due to fraud detection nature.
+- Precision and recall trade-off was important due to fraud detection nature.
-• AUC-ROC score confirmed good model performance.
+- AUC-ROC score confirmed good model performance.
-• Confusion matrix helped identify False Negatives (missed frauds).
+- Confusion matrix helped identify False Negatives (missed frauds).
-•	Although overall accuracy is very high (98.6%), this is due to the dominance of non-fraud cases.
+-	Although overall accuracy is very high (98.6%), this is due to the dominance of non-fraud cases.
-•	The model failed to detect fraud cases (Recall = 0.00), indicating the class imbalance remains a critical issue.
+-	The model failed to detect fraud cases (Recall = 0.00), indicating the class imbalance remains a critical issue.
-•	AUC-ROC score of 0.62 suggests the model has limited ability to separate fraud from non-fraud.
+-	AUC-ROC score of 0.62 suggests the model has limited ability to separate fraud from non-fraud.
-•	Further action is needed to improve detection of the minority class.
+-	Further action is needed to improve detection of the minority class.

 ---